The sum of a finite group of weights of a Hopf algebra: Grouplike elements and quantum groups

 Moreover, evaluation of $\sg$ once again reduces to the grouplike case. \end{example}

-\begin{example}[Quantization of the Virasoro algebra] For this example, we will assume that $R$ is a field, and $q \in R^\times$ is not a root of unity.
-We refer to \cite[Page 100]{Hu1} for the definitions; the Hopf algebra in question is the $R$-algebra $\mathcal{U}_q$ generated by $\calt, \calt^{-1}, c, e_m (m \in \Z)$ with relations:
+\begin{example}[Quantization of the Virasoro algebra] For this example, assume that $R$ is a field, and $q \in R^\times$ is not a root of unity.
+Now refer to \cite[Page 100]{Hu1} for the definitions; the Hopf algebra in question is the $R$-algebra $\mathcal{U}_q$ generated by $\calt, \calt^{-1}, c, e_m (m \in \Z)$ with relations:

 where $\displaystyle [m] := \frac{q^m - q^{-m}}{q - q^{-1}}$ and $\tangle{m} := q^m + q^{-m}$ for all $m \in \Z$.